dimitropoulos/react-ui-roundup/README.md

 #### Criteria

 - `Disabled`: The switch has a `disabled` state, indicating that the user cannot interact with it.
+- `Indeterminate`: The switch has an ability to display an indeterminate state.
 - `Internal Icons`: The switch has a prop (or child) to include custom icons within the space of the switch (e.g. a `checkmark` and an `x` icon).
 - `Internal Text`: The switch has a prop (or child) to include custom text within the space of the switch (e.g. the text `on` and `off`).
 - `Lable Placement`: Where a label can be attached to the switch.